-Before you book a Home stay, please understand you are going to stay at someone’s home, not a hotel.
+Before you book a Home stay, please understand you are going to stay at someone’s home and not a hotel.
 No doubt you will have an amazing experience living with locals and their help will be readily available when required, but respecting the rules of the house and maintaining the decorum is also very important.

 Most of the home stays unlike hotels, do not have a housekeeping staff.
 So, please maintain hygiene and do not litter in your room or common areas.
+If you are travelling with pets, ensure they do not litter in the premises and the neighborhood.

 Come prepared to adapt to the menu set by the host.
 Mostly in home-stays there is a day’s fixed menu.
 Unlike hotels, home-stays won’t have an elaborate menu to choose from.
 It is a good idea to discuss with your host in case you have any food allergies or if you don’t eat something.